Please note that Tapas no longer supports Internet Explorer.

 The incident threw the whole town into chaos.
 The captain of the guards had died, his body displayed in the middle of town square for all to see, his limbs stacked like bricks on his body.

 Father investigated the hidden area and found a field of white lilies growing in the dark.
-I didn’t know what to feel that Finn's father had been The Executioner, I didn’t want to feel anything about that matter.
+I didn’t know what to feel that Finn's father had been the Executioner.
+I didn’t want to feel anything about that matter, really.

-Nothing happened the following weeks and the townspeople began celebrating each week that passed without a murder, it was like a small festival that attracted the neighboring towns and cities.
+Nothing happened the following weeks and the townspeople began celebrating each week that passed without a murder.
+Setting up stalls and drinking every night.
+It was like a small festival that attracted the neighboring towns and cities.
 The Baron was beyond happy that more people spent money in his town.

-My mother had calmed down considerably, now only hovering around me occasionally.
-A sad expression crept onto her face each time she saw my hands, which made me want to start wearing gloves.
-Telling her this only made her sadder.
-The next day, a pair of comfy gloves sat on my hands.
+She had calmed down considerably, now only hovering around me occasionally.
+A sad expression crept onto her face each time she saw my hands, which made me want to start hiding them.
+Seeing me do that only made her sadder.
+The next day, a handmade pair of comfy gloves sat on my hands.

 “They’re pretty.”
 Karrie said.
-She was visiting me again today.
+She was visiting me in bed again.

 “Thanks.”